Mixing rates of the geometrical neutral Lorenz model: The stable foliation and the UNI condition

 It is standard \cite{RychlikBV} that the map $\tilde{F}$ has a unique a.c.i.p measure $\mu_{\tilde{X}}$ on $\tilde{X}$.
 Furthermore, $r_{\on{Neu}}\in\lp{1}{\mu_{\tilde{X}}}$ and there exists a unique invariant measure $\mu_X$ for $F$, $\mu_{\Sigma}$ for $\Pneu$ and $\mu_{I}$ for $\fneu$ satisfying $\pi_*(\mu_X)=\mu_{\tilde{X}}$, $\pi_*(\mu_\Sigma)=\mu_{I}$, and also

 Moreover, $\mu_X\ll\mu_\Sigma$ and $\mu_X(X)=1$, thus $\mu_\Sigma(X)>0$.
 We take the induced roof function $\fun{R}{X}{\R^+}$ given by

 Notice that $R$ is constant along stable leaves because $r_{\on{neu}}$ is constants along stable leaves.
 We also call $R$ the quotient induced roof function $\fun{R}{\tilde{X}}{\R^+}$.
-With this in mind we can state the definition of the UNI condition, see the below definition.
+With this in mind we can state the definition of the UNI condition.
+First, we give the definition of suspension flow.